fernanda-salinas/fernanda-salinas/README.md

 🤖 &nbsp;Advocate for **STEM and women in tech**
 ☕ &nbsp;Always learning, creating, and exploring new ideas

-If you want to connect or chat about tech, automation, or creative engineering projects — feel free to reach out!
+If you want to connect or chat about tech, automation, or projects — feel free to reach out!
 📬 **fernandasalinas.work@gmail.com**

 ---